OSGeo/PROJ/docs/source/resource_files.rst

     The packages described below can be used with PROJ 7 and later but are primarily meant to be used with PROJ 6 and earlier versions.
-The proj-datumgrid series of packages are not maintained any more and are only kept available for legacy purposes.
+The proj-datumgrid series of packages are not maintained anymore and are only kept available for legacy purposes.

 For a functioning builds of PROJ prior to version 7, installation of the